microsoft/vscode-docs/docs/cpp/cmake-linux.md

 ## Select a kit

 Before you can use the CMake tools extension to build a project, you need to configure it to know about the compilers on your system.
 Do that by scanning for what CMake calls 'kits'.
-A kit contains project-agnostic, configuration-agnostic build instructions for your code--such as the name of the compiler you're using.
+A kit represents a toolchain, which is the compilers, linkers, and other tools used to build your project.
 To scan for kits:

 1. Open the Command Palette (`kb(workbench.action.showCommands)`) and run **CMake: Select a Kit**.
 If you don't see any compilers listed, select **Scan for kits**.
 This will create a list of compilers found on your system.
 If you scanned for kits, reopen the Command Palette and run **CMake: Select a Kit** again to see the list of compilers.